scosman/actions_mcp/README.md

     prompt-file: "./prompts/architecture_review.md"
 ```

+#### How Prompts are Exposed via MCP

+The MCP protocol supports prompts natively, and HooksMCP will provide prompts through the offical protocol.

-The `get_prompt` tool is automatically exposed when prompts are defined, allowing coding agents to retrieve prompt content by name:
+However, many clients only support MCP for tools.
+They either completely ignore prompts, or only expose prompts to manual user requests via a dropdown without allowing the agent to request a prompt.
+For these clients, we also expose a MCP tool called `get_prompt`.
+This tool automatically enabled when prompts are defined, allowing coding agents to retrieve prompt content by name.

+To disable the `get_prompt` tool you can set the `--disable-prompt-tool` CLI argument or set `get_prompt_tool_filter` to limit which prompts are exposed (with an empty list disabling the tool):

 ```yaml
 get_prompt_tool_filter: